-In Exchange Server 2016, mail flow occurs through the transport pipeline.
-The transport pipeline is a collection of services, connections, components, and queues that work together to route all messages to the categorizer in the Transport service on an Exchange 2016 Mailbox server.
-For more information please refer to the the following Microsoft link: https://technet.microsoft.com/en-us/library/aa996349%28v=exchg.160%29.aspx
+In Exchange Server 2019, mail flow occurs through the transport pipeline.
+The transport pipeline is a collection of services, connections, components, and queues that work together to route all messages to the categorizer in the Transport service on an Exchange 2019 Mailbox server.
+For more information please refer to the following Microsoft link: https://docs.microsoft.com/en-us/Exchange/mail-flow/mail-flow?redirectedfrom=MSDN& view=exchserver-2019.

-6. Load Balancing Exchange 2016
+6. Load Balancing Exchange 2019

-It's highly recommended that you have a working Exchange 2016 environment first before implementing the load balancer.
+It's highly recommended that you have a working Exchange 2019 environment first before implementing the load balancer.